What a nice message to read! It sure would be nice if everyone joining a Slack channel received such a message!

 With the setup complete, you can get building!

-If you want to follow along without placing the code yourself, you can scaffold your new app using the GitHub repository as a template:
+If you want to follow along without placing the code yourself, use the pre-built Welcome Bot app:

 An app manifest is where you define the key attributes of your Slack app.